The Last Guardian: Plot

 In a flashback, Trico flies to the boy's village and steals him from his dormitory.
 It flies back to the Nest, but is struck by lightning and chained up by the soldiers.
 In the present, Trico resuscitates the boy after a cave collapse.
 After fending off an attack from a second, armored creature, Trico and the boy enter a mysterious tower and discover a malevolent force, the "master of the valley", which manipulates creatures and soldiers.
 It summons several creatures of the same kind as Trico, which regurgitate stolen children into the tower and savage Trico, tearing off the end of its tail.
 The boy uses the mirror to summon energy from the severed tail segment and destroy the master of the valley, causing the creatures to plummet from the sky.

 Wounded, Trico takes the boy, near-death, and flies to his village.
 When the terrified villagers attack him the boy instructs Trico to leave.
-Years later, the boy, now grown, discovers the shield and raises it to the sky, sending a beam of light to the Nest, where Trico resides.
+Years later, the boy, now grown, discovers the shield and raises it to the sky, sending a beam of light to the Nest, where Trico resides and appears to have had a child since.